agent18/agent18.github.io/_posts/2020-05-04-career-update.markdown

 option or I have been farting all along?
 What are the chances to a great ETG? and if I should pursue it in contrast to working in a EAO.

+I am subpar.
+I procrastinate a lot (Just yesterday and today When I am on holiday I worked on 4 hrs.
+It's ridiculous the number of things I need to be doing and not doing and procrastinating).
+I am on no path to greatness.

 I recently got rejected for a mental health internship.
 I made it to the interview and then the test where I got rejected due to "sub-par research capabilities" (even though I promised to work 20+ hours when